Arkay-1248/Do-Not-Go-Gentle/Readme.md

 **NOTE**: Do Not Go Gentle **REQUIRES** the paid AE update to Skyrim.

-Do Not Go Gentle is designed as requiem modlist with Bruma, Wyrmstooth, and lots of other additions to extend the life of your character playthrough.
+Do Not Go Gentle is designed as Requiem modlist with Bruma, Wyrmstooth, and lots of other additions to extend the life of your character playthrough.
 I did not build this to be a painful list to play, but Requiem does make you plan out your actions more than vanilla Skyrim.
 I find my build to be a reasonable compromise between difficulty and enjoyment, and maybe you will too.
 It uses [Solas Weathers](https://www.nexusmods.com/skyrimspecialedition/mods/49004) by default.

 The full modlist can be viewed [here](https://loadorderlibrary.com/lists/do-not-go-gentle)